HR Software Menu Icon

 You might already have some ideas driving your digital transformation ambition.
 But make sure to validate these with an employee survey.

 Once you’ve identified the challenges you want to solve, start with one HR tool – and focus on integrating it properly.
-Use software to its full potential before adding more tools to your stack.
+Use the software to its full potential before adding more tools to your stack.
 If you want to get it right the first time, introduce software trial periods and gather employee feedback before committing.

 As Microsoft’s case study demonstrates, a robust digital transformation approach encompasses multiple departments and voices.
 Come together with leaders from across the company to see which digital tools and workflows they’re having success with.
 See if you’re able to implement them before adopting new ones.
+This has the double benefit of being more cost-effective and supported by internal experts who already know how to use the software.

 The final step is the hardest one.
 HR professionals must challenge siloed working and demand a seat at the table for wider digital transformation plans.
 By understanding company goals, you can tie digital transformation efforts to organisational ambitions – and play an integral role in achieving them.